Pilot Officer Montague Percival Richards

 His Father wanted him to join the medical profession, but Monty chose to join the RAF, inspired by his Uncle, Captain Percival Phillips, DFC, who had learnt to fly in 1916, had a distinguished flying record in WW1 and was one of the pilots in Alan Cobham’s Flying Circus, post-war.

-Monty commenced his flying training in January 1936 at Prestwick, obtained his ‘wings’ and was posted to RAF Digby, Lincolnshire.
+Monty commenced his flying training in January 1936 at Prestwick, obtained his ‘wings’ on 25th August, 1936, and was posted to RAF Digby, Lincolnshire.
 For a short time he was attached to a bomber squadron, but was quickly transferred to fighters, being posted to No.17 Squadron at RAF Kenley in January 1937.
 He took part in the Hendon Air Pageant and ‘Black out tests’ at Brighton during his time at Kenley.